-The Atlanta Photojournalism Seminar, America's longest continuously operating photojournalism conference, was founded in 1973 by a group of photojournalists representing newspapers, magazines and wire services.
-It promotes the highest standards of photojournalism through an annual educational conference and a photography contest judged by working photographers.
+The Atlanta Photojournalism Seminar, a volunteer-run, non-profit organization, was founded in 1973 by a group of photojournalists representing newspapers, magazines and wire services.
+Its aim is to promote the highest standards of photojournalism through an annual educational conference and a photography contest judged by those working in the photojournalism field.

 Professional Photo Resources pix in Atlanta (http://pprpix.com) becomes a gold level sponsor for the Atlanta Photojournalism Seminar by donating printing services for the Seminar’s print auction.
 Sales from the prints help defray costs for the Seminar, which will be holding its 43rd event on Nov.
 13-14 at the Hilton Atlanta Northeast.
 The prints to be sold in the auction were donated by some of the world’s top photojournalists.

 Serving working professionals since 1983, PPR is the largest photographic rental house in the southeast.
 PPR offers a complete selection of lighting, grip, and studio equipment as well as camera gear in all formats and all major brands.